ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftTerrainFollow.rst

 IAircraftTerrainFollow
 ======================

-.. py:class:: IAircraftTerrainFollow
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftTerrainFollow

    object

    Interface used to access the TerrainFollow options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftTerrainFollow

 Overview
 --------